r-rudra/tidycells/README.md

 | Score       | Male        | School B    | Student      | Indranil Gayen  |  70   |
 | Score       | Male        | School B    | Student      | S Gayen         |  75   |

 Looks like staged example\!
-Yes you are right this is not always perfect (same is true for `analyze_cells` also).
+Yes, you are right this is not always perfect (same is true for `analyze_cells` also).
 However, if the data is somehow helpful in demystifying underlying columns structure (like this one), then this will be useful.

 These functions `read_cells` (all functionalities combined), `analyze_cells`, `collate_columns` are here to ease your pain in data